Qidian213/deep_sort_yolov3/README.md

  test video : https://www.bilibili.com/video/av23500163/

- From the test https://github.com/Qidian213/deep_sort_yolov3/issues/7 , it can tracks cars, birds and trucks too and performs well .
+ From the issue https://github.com/Qidian213/deep_sort_yolov3/issues/7 , it can tracks cars, birds and trucks too and performs well .